Josuto/high-availability-app/docs/SECURITY_DECISIONS.md

 ## Suppression Configuration

-Accepted findings are suppressed in [`.trivyignore.yaml`](../.trivyignore.yaml) to prevent false positives in future scans.
+Accepted findings are suppressed in [`.trivyignore`](../.trivyignore) to prevent false positives in future scans.
 Each suppression includes:
 - Rule ID
-- Affected file paths
+- Affected file paths (in comments)
-- Rationale statement
+- Rationale statement (in comments)
-- Reference to ADR
+- Reference to ADR (in comments)

 ## For Compliance Auditors